MEARS bat grading and authentication criteria

 Use characteristics & player traits have been examined and optimal signs of player use and other combined known traits of the player are present.
 (Use grade +3)

-A bat being graded A9 matches known factory production details, exhibits significant signs of player use, and may have provenance or documented player-specific traits.
+A bat being graded A9 matches known factory production details, exhibits significant signs of player use, and may have provenance or documented player specific traits.
 A subtraction of not one more point may be present.
 (1 additional point)

 A8: Authenticated Bat with Heavy Use and Multiple Player Characteristics Present

 Factory production details of the bat have been compared to known records and have been determined to match recorded length (+/- 1/4″), weight (+/- 1 to 4 ounces), model, and correspond with proper labeling period from point in examined players career.
-(When dealing with Pre-1930 Louisville Slugger bats, since the records are incomplete, the manufacturer characteristics will be evaluated against known documented examples such as side written, vault marked, photographically documented, or via verified player testimony.
-The use will be evaluated independently.
-All-Star / World Series bats start at A8 due to the uniqueness of the bat). (criteria met, base grade of +5 points awarded)
+(When dealing with Pre-1930 Louisville Slugger bats, since the records are incomplete, the manufactures characteristics will be evaluated against known documented examples such as side written, vault marked, photographically documented, or via verified player testimony.
+Use will be evaluated independently.
+All Star / World Series bats start at A8 due to uniqueness of bat).(criteria met, base grade of +5 points awarded)

 Use characteristics & player traits have been examined and significant signs of player use and other combined known traits of the player are present.
 The bat must exhibit heavy use and its overall appearance remains unchanged since last used by said player.
 Player traits are examined and found to be present.
-Examples include player uniform numbers found on knobs, autographs, or pine tar or handle tape patterns specific to the examined player are evident and documented.
+Examples include player uniform numbers found on knob, autographs, or pine tar or handle tape patterns specific to examined player are evident and documented.
 (Use grade +3)

-Note: Team / Index bats are graded like bats found in the player records when length, model, and weights are listed.
-In cases where length and weights are not listed in the team/index records, the bat is examined to player-recorded specifications.
+Note: Team / Index bats are graded like bats found in the player records when length, model and weights are listed.
+In cases where length and weights are not listed in the team/index records, bat is examined to player-recorded specifications.
 In instances where length and/or weight do not match, one point is subtracted for each.

 A6 thru A7: Authenticated Bat with Evaluated Use and Noted Player Characteristics